Code-Institute-Submissions/cumbrian-kayaking/README3.md

  - Strong social proof that other people  were happy with their
    experience

- 2 .
-Extra  information  from the company ( other than that on the
+ 2. Extra information from the company (other than that on the website) Eg
-     website) Eg

   - To get answers to their questions
   - To  receive detailed information about prices, availability, deposit  etc.

 UX section is also where you would share links to any wireframes,